 Contrary to its name, it is not related to wheat, and is not a grain.
 It is the seed of a fruit that is related to rhubarb and sorrel.
 This flour is gluten free, and is becoming popular throughout the world as a health food.
 Eating buckwheat has many health benefits.
 It is rich in highly digestible proteins.
-It helps in lowering the cholesterol as well as hypertension.
+Buckwheat helps in lowering the cholesterol as well as hypertension.
 It is a rich source of amino acids, vitamins, minerals and antioxidants.
-It practically does not contain any fat.
+Also, buckwheat practically does not contain any fat.

 Buckwheat flour can be used to make puri, chapati, pakodi, halwa, dosa, etc. I have shared recipe for making kuttu ki barfi (buckwheat flour cake).

 Singhare ka atta (WATER CHESTNUT flour):

 Fairly popular in Asian countries, water chestnut or singhara is rich in potassium and fiber.
 It thus helps in lowering blood pressure, and regulates water retention in body.
 Though it barely contains any fat, but is rich in carbohydrates.
 Its flour can be used during Navratri fast for making puri, chapati, halwa, and many more delicacies.
 You can also make dahi vadas with potatoes and water chestnut flour.